-U.S. Strips Visa From Intl.
-Criminal Court Prosecutor Pursuing War-Crimes Inquiry
+U.S. Strips Visa From World Criminal Court Prosecutor Pursuing War-Crimes Inquiry

 "The prosecutor will have to travel to New York," Teri Schultz reports for NPR, "as she gives regular briefings to the U.N.
 Security Council, including on investigations which the U.S., as a permanent member of the council, has requested.
 There's a special diplomatic visa available for such occasions, for which she'll now have to apply."

-When the ICC prosecutor's office asked the court's pretrial chamber to authorize an investigation in late 2017, it noted the prolonged and violent conflicts that have played out in Afghanistan, with the Taliban and its allies clashing with pro-government forces — and citizens often caught in the middle.
+When the ICC prosecutor's office asked the court's pretrial chamber to authorize an investigation in late 2017, it noted the prolonged and violent conflicts that have played out in Afghanistan, with the Taliban and its allies clashing with pro-government forces — and civilians often caught in the middle.

 The 2017 report cited allegations of war crimes committed by the Taliban and its affiliates.
 It also said there was "a reasonable basis to believe that members of the United States of America ('US') armed forces and members of the Central Intelligence Agency ('CIA') committed acts of torture, cruel treatment, outrages upon personal dignity, rape and sexual violence against conflict-related detainees in Afghanistan and other locations, principally in the 2003-2004 period."

-In that report, the prosecutor's office said it was spurred to investigate, because it seems that the U.S. is not mounting "national investigations or prosecutions," despite what it called " unprecedented details of the interrogations."
+In that report, the prosecutor's office said it was spurred to investigate because it seems that the U.S. is not mounting "national investigations or prosecutions," despite what it called "unprecedented details of the interrogations."

 Reporter Teri Schultz and NPR's Michele Kelemen contributed to this story.